-Fine Art at Newcastle University ranks first in The Sunday Times 2017 University Guide.
-We are also in the top five UK universities for studying Fine Art.
-This is according to The Guardian University Guide 2016 and the The Complete University Guide 2016.
+Fine Art at Newcastle University ranks first in The Sunday Times 2018 University Guide.
+We are also in the top two UK universities for studying Fine Art, according to The Guardian University Guide 2018 (2nd) and the The Complete University Guide 2018 (1st).

 We are housed in some of the best-resourced and spacious studios, workshops and gallery spaces in the UK.